areweguiyet/areweguiyet/README.md

 ### Submitting a news link

-Add the post to the `newsfeed.toml` file, and open a pull request.
+Add the post to the `content/newsfeed/links.toml` file using the keys documented therein, and open a pull request.

 ### Using the CLI